xircleag/layer-patch/README.md

 ### Managing Active Participants

-The scenario below assumes that we start with the following metadata for managing which participants are actively posting to a conversation.
+The scenario below assumes that we start with the following metadata for managing which participants are actively posting to a Conversation.

     {
         active_participants: ["fred", "sue"],